Managing Business for a Sustainable Society

 Suggestion of direction for human rights management

-SK networks conducted the 2022 Human Rights Impact Assessment.
+SK networks conducted the Human Rights Impact Assessment in 2022.
 Areas of improvement were identified and improvement plans were established through self-diagnosis based on surveys and checklists completed by the members as well as a risk diagnosis generated by a third-party verification agency.
 As a result, the Human Rights Declaration was selected as a priority task and a declaration was made in September 2022.
 Human rights policies will further be enhanced by reinforcing the accountability of all members through their electronic signatures in October and building a human rights management system within the first half of 2023.